History of Iowa: Railroad Construction

 As thousands of settlers poured into Iowa in the mid-19th century, all shared a common concern for the development of adequate transportation.
 The earliest settlers shipped their agricultural goods down the Mississippi River to New Orleans, Louisiana.
 Steamboats were in widespread use on the Mississippi and major rivers by the 1850s.
 In the 1850s, Iowans had caught the nation's railroad fever.
 By 1860, Chicago, Illinois was served by almost a dozen lines and had become the regional hub.

-Iowans, like other Midwesterners, were anxious to start railroad building in their state.
+In 1855 there was 68 mi of railroad placed down in Iowa.
+By 1860 there was 655 mi.
+The first railroad bridge to cross the Mississippi River was built in 1856 at Rock Island.
+Shortly after the bridge was completed, a steamboat crashed into a pier and caught fire.
+The fire spread to the bridge and was put out of use for 4 months.
+After the crash, the Supreme Court got involved and decided that bridges can be built across the Mississippi River.

 In the early 1850s, city officials in the river communities of Dubuque, Clinton, Davenport, and Burlington began to organize local railroad companies.
 City officials knew that railroads building west from Chicago would soon reach the Mississippi River opposite the four Iowa cities.
 With the 1850s, railroad planning took place which eventually resulted in the development of the Illinois Central, the Chicago and North Western Railway, reaching Council Bluffs in 1867.
 Council Bluffs had been designated as the eastern terminus for the Union Pacific, the railroad that would eventually extend across the western half of the nation and along with the Central Pacific, provide the nation's First transcontinental railroad.
 A short time later a fifth railroad, the Chicago, Milwaukee, St. Paul and Pacific Railroad, also completed its line across the state.
-Steamboat traffic continued on the major rivers.